|

 5. It’s easy to implement.

 7. Do you really want to email uninterested subscribers?
-Not only does that boost your operational costs but it’s also bad for your engagement when your recipients delete your emails without reading them.
+Not only does that increase your email marketing costs, but it’s also bad for email engagement when your recipients delete your emails without reading them.

 Let’s now learn more about how this feature functions.

-Here’s a general overview of how the feature works:
+These are the 8 general steps explaining how the feature works:

 1. For the feature to work, the list-unsubscribe header must be a part of the email headers.
 One or more URLs can be added to this header, pointing to the unsubscribe web pages for the mailing list.
 If the mailto method is used, an email address must be configured to receive unsubscription requests.